alexanderjefferson/bio/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        So far I have mainly conducted undergraduate research with the geology department at Lone Star College.
-Most recently, I conducted a project that encompassed computation and chemistry.
-I look forward to pursuing more projects including computational chemistry.
+        I have primarily conducted undergraduate research with the geology department at Lone Star College.
+My recent project bridged computational methods and chemistry, sparking my interest in further exploring the field of computational chemistry.
+I'm eager to pursue more projects that combine these disciplines.

         Please reach out to collaborate or with and ideas for oppurtunity! 😃
     design: